vicinityh2020/vicinity-adapter-GRN/README.md

 #### Baking

 AID: baking
-Baking action has GET method that returns information’s about baking (duration in minutes, temperature in Celsius and selected heater system) and POST method that set baking.
+Baking action has GET method that returns information’s about baking (duration in minutes, temperature in Celsius and selected heater system) and POST method that set baking parameters and automatically starts baking.

 **GET method**
 After executing GET method we receive following response: